What does life insurance cover me for?

 Who is Dai-ichi Life?

-Dai-ichi Life is the third largest life insurer in Japan and the owner of TAL.
+Dai-ichi Life is the third largest life insurer in Japan by revenue, and the owner of TAL.

 How can Workers’ Compensation payments affect my insurance payouts?